UKCloud/ukcloud-openstack-enduser-tests/README.md

 use_dynamic_credentials = False
 ```

 You also need to define the default endpoint to use.
-Currently Skyscape use v2.
+Currently UKcloud use v2.
 However we enable tests for both.

 ```
 auth_version = v2